MirelaViit/School-lessons/readme.md

 # portfolio
-this to learn GIT, HTML and Css by building a portofolio
+this to learn GIT, HTML and CSS by building a portofolio
 # demo
 [portfolio](https://mirelaviit.github.io/portfolio/.)
 # technologird
 * HTML
-* css
+* CSS
-* javascript
+* JavaScript
 # license
 # author